-During Fiscal Year 2019, SJRA continued planning for adequate, long-term water resources for the San Jacinto River Basin, including Montgomery County, along with the planning necessary for the development of additional future supplies of water.
+During Fiscal Year 2020, SJRA continued planning for adequate, long-term water resources for the San Jacinto River Basin, including Montgomery County, along with the planning necessary for the development of additional future supplies of water.
 This initiative was evident in the work of SJRA staff with committees related to instream surface water flows, fresh water inflows for bays and estuaries, review of water quality standards, regional water planning, and watershed protections plans.

-The Woodlands aging Wastewater System is in need of rehabilitation.
-The Woodlands issued \$42.9 million in bonds on November 7, 2017, to address major rehabilitation needs.
-This is in addition to the continued annual rehabilitation of the system that is paid for by the Woodlands Repair and Replacement Fund.
-During Fiscal Year 2019, the Woodlands Division began improvements to the Sludge Dewatering and Solids Processing units at Wastewater Treatment Plant No. 1.
-The Woodlands Division has also begun design for the rehabilitation of the Bear Branch Gravity Sewer Main, and the replacement of Aeration Basins 1 and 2 at Wastewater Treatment Plant No. 1.
+The Woodlands aging Wastewater System is in need of renewal.
+The Woodlands issued \$42.9 million in bonds on November 7, 2017, to address major renewal needs.
+This is in addition to the continued annual renewal of the system that is paid for by the Woodlands Repair and Replacement Fund.
+During Fiscal Year 2020, the Woodlands Division completed replacement of the Sludge Dewatering and Solids Processing facility at Wastewater Treatment Plant No. 1.
+The Woodlands Division has also begun construction for the renewal of the Bear Branch Gravity Sewer Main, began construction of a second ground storage tank at Water Plant No. 4, and completed the design for replacement of Aeration Basins 1 and 2 at Wastewater Treatment Plant No. 1.